 Pumpkins are good for the soul

 October the 31st is fast approaching …and for many, it’s a scary one.
-No, not Brexit – although that is scary – but Halloween!

-Halloween consists of ghosts and ghouls, fancy dress parties and of course lots of trick or treats.
+Halloween consists of ghosts and ghouls, fancy dress and of course lots of trick or treats.
 Halloween can be full of a frightening amount of sugar as we consume huge amounts of sweets.
 However, we often forget one of the main elements of Halloween is actually one of the healthiest – the glorious pumpkin!

 Just 3 tablespoons of pumpkin count as one of your ‘5 a day’, plus it contains vitamins, C, E and A, is good for your eyesight, immune system and even your skin!